oliviodare/oliviodare.com/pubs.md

 - “‘If You Need a New Microscope – Why Purchase an Old One?’
 Scientific Advertisements in Nature and Their Role in the Printed Forum of the Laboratory Research Community.”
 - Lightning Session – “Patrons, Publics, and Profiteers: Selling Science in the Nineteenth and Twentieth Centuries.” <a class="dont-break-out" href="https://youtu.be/0Bhw1H8JuJU" target="_blank">https://youtu.be/0Bhw1H8JuJU</a>.

-**Host and organiser, Journal of Trial and Error events,** Online, June 15.
-- “Open Science rankings: yes, no, or not this way?
-A debate on developing and implementing transparency metrics.”
-- A three-way debate organized by the Journal of Trial and Error, the Open Science Community Tilburg and Utrecht, and the Centre for Science and Technology Studies (Leiden). <a class="dont-break-out" href="https://youtu.be/TMGaNvo-SgM" target="_blank">https://youtu.be/TMGaNvo-SgM</a>.

 **Invited speaker, Sociedad Española de Bioquímica y Biología Molecular,** Online, February 2.
 - “¿Qué es una publicación científica?
 Reflexiones históricas, filosóficas, y críticas.”
 - Roundtable – “¿Qué es una publicación científica?
 Cómo generar una publicación científica.
 Tipos de publicaciones.
 Publicar en abierto: Open Science.
 Publicar resultados negativos.” <a class="dont-break-out" href="https://youtu.be/BsdnXtBwKAc?t=4129" target="_blank">https://youtu.be/BsdnXtBwKAc?t=4129</a>.